-The Civil Rights and Restorative Justice Project (CRRJ) at Northeastern University School of Law, The Elmore Bolling Foundation, and Alabama NAACP proudly present the conference, "Resurrecting Their Stories: A Community-based Oral History Project."
-Registration required.
+The Civil Rights and Restorative Justice Project (CRRJ) at Northeastern University School of Law, The Elmore Bolling Foundation, and Alabama NAACP presented An Outrage as part of the conference, "Resurrecting Their Stories: A Community-based Oral History Project."
 More details here.

 Filmmakers attended for a Q&A joined by Mayor Lovith Anderson of Lake City, South Carolina; and Gabrielle Daniels and Sadé Stevens of the Equal Justice Initiative.